endery87/onlineITCourses/README.md

 Bundling and Minifying:
-Gulp is used to minify and bundle the code before uploading on the github
+Gulp is used to minify and bundle the code before uploading on the github in courses-min.js.

 HOW TO RUN

-Place all files (.html, .json and .js) in the same directory.
+Place files (main.html, courseInfo.json and courses-min.js) in the same directory.
 Using command line navigate to the project directory.
 Deploy the project on server and run.
 You can use command line http-server command to easily deploy and run